The main sings of a stroke can be summed up in the B.E. F.A.S.T. acronym:

 - Know the signs of stroke: Know Stroke.

-Controllable risk factors:
+Controllable risk factors (see this):

 - High blood pressure -- the leading cause of stroke and the most important controllable risk factor for stroke